exercism/julia/README.md

 ### config.json
 If helper files are needed, `.meta/config.json` should then take an entry under the `"files"` property.
-1. If the file is meant to be visible to the student, use `editor`:
+1. If the file is meant to be visible to the student (e.g. [Alphametics](https://github.com/exercism/julia/tree/main/exercises/practice/alphametics)), use `editor`:
 ```json
   "files": {
     "solution": [